TykTechnologies/tyk/README.md

 docker-compose up
 ```

-You can run this in detach mode use the `-d` flag: `docker-compose up -d`
+You can run this in detach mode using the `-d` flag: `docker-compose up -d`

 **Congratulations, you’re done!**